miguelmota/ethereum-development-with-go-book/en/transaction-query/README.md

 # Querying Transactions

 In the [previous section](../block-query) we learned how to read a block and all it's data given the block number.
-We can read the the transactions in a block by calling the `Transaction` method which returns a list of `Transaction` type.
+We can read the transactions in a block by calling the `Transaction` method which returns a list of `Transaction` type.
 It's then trivial to iterate over the collection and retreieve any information regarding the transaction.

 ```go
 for _, tx := range block.Transactions() {